Tardigrade: Body structure

 Tardigrades have a short plump body with four pairs of hollow unjointed legs.
 Most range from 0.05 to 0.5 mm in length, although the largest species may reach 1.3 mm.
 The body cavity is a haemocoel, an open circulatory system, filled with a colourless fluid.
 The body covering is a cuticle that is replaced when the animal moults; it contains hardened (sclerotised) proteins and chitin but is not calcified.
 Each leg ends in one or more claws according to the species; in some species, the claws are modified as sticky pads.
 In marine species, the legs are telescopic.
 There are no lungs, gills, or blood vessels, so tardigrades rely on diffusion through the cuticle and body cavity for gas exchange.
-They are made up of only about 1000 cells.
+Tardigrades have been suggested to be eutelic, with a fixed number of body cells at maturity, but there is evidence that they are not.

 Nervous system and senses

 The tardigrade nervous system has a pair of ventral nerve cords with a pair of ganglia serving each pair of legs.
 The nerve cords end near the mouth at a pair of subpharyngeal (or suboesophageal) ganglia.
 These are connected by paired commissures (either side of the tube from the mouth to the pharynx) to the dorsally located cerebral ganglion or 'brain'.
 Also in the head are two eyespots in the brain, and several sensory cirri and pairs of hollow antenna-like clavae which may be chemoreceptors.

 The tardigrade Dactylobiotus dispar can be trained by classical conditioning to curl up into the defensive 'tun' state in response to a blue light associated with a small electric shock, an aversive stimulus.
 This demonstrates that tardigrades are capable of learning.